 Chart courtesy of StockCharts.com

 The accelerated run towards higher prices that began in November 2016 has been very uniform.
 This uniformity carries such precision that a simple uptrend line defines this entire bullish run.
 Just by gazing at the price chart, it is difficult to refute the significance of this pristine uptrend line.

-Political uncertainty with regards to Donald Trump could put a serious damper on this trend line if these accusation have some merit.
+Political uncertainty with regards to Donald Trump could put a serious damper on this trend line if the accusations against him have some merit.
 Impeachment seems to be a popular term spun by many media outlets as they seem hellbent on such an outcome.
-It is not a mere coincidence that the rally began after a new president was elected, and it would surprise me if price broke below the uptrend line if these accusations against Donald Trump contained any merit.
+It is not a mere coincidence that the rally began after a new president was elected, and it would surprise me if the price broke below the uptrend line if these accusations against Trump contained any merit.

 For the time being, Apple shares are trading above the uptrend line, so the bullish trend and all its implications remain intact.